 Sigmoidoscopy

 The sigmoid colon is the last part of the large intestine prior to the rectum.
-Sigmoidoscopy allows physicians to examine the large intestine and rectum to check for abnormalities and take tissue samples, if necessary.
+A sigmoidoscopy allows physicians to examine the large intestine and rectum to check for abnormalities and take tissue samples, if necessary.

 Upper GI Endoscopy

-Upper GI endoscopy, which is sometimes called esophagogastroduodenoscopy (EGD), uses a lighted, flexible, fiber-optic endoscope to view and examine the upper intestinal tract.
-The upper GI tract includes the mouth, esophagus, and stomach.
+An upper GI endoscopy, sometimes called an esophagogastroduodenoscopy (EGD), uses a lighted, flexible, fiber-optic endoscope to view and examine the upper intestinal tract.
+The upper GI tract includes the mouth, esophagus and stomach.